 The merger agreement also provides that the expiration or termination of any waiting period applicable to the merger under the HSR Act is a condition to the consummation of the merger.
 However, based upon communications among American Tower, SpectraSite and the Premerger Notification Office of the FTC, the parties have concluded that consummation of the merger is not subject to the notification and waiting period requirements of the HSR Act and, therefore, no filing under the HSR Act will be made.
+As a result, the parties believe that the conditions to consummate the merger relating to antitrust review of the merger will be satisfied unless the Antitrust Division seeks and obtains a restraining order, injunction or other judgment prohibiting the consummation of the merger.
+However, the Antitrust Division may request, and American Tower and SpectraSite may agree, to delay consummation of the merger to provide the Antitrust Division with additional time to evaluate the merger.

-"No Solicitation" Provision (see page 80)
+"No Solicitation" Provision (see page 81)